samagra-comms/uci-apis/Readme.md

 ### Step 3: Setting up the server

-`docker-compose up -d` should setup the development environment.
+`docker-compose up -d` should setup the development environment